dataegret/pg-utils/README.md

 ### check_strange_fk.sql

 ### check_uniq_indexes.sql
-Searhes the tables which do not have UNIQUE CONSTRAINTs.
+List all tables which do not have UNIQUE CONSTRAINTs.

-### create_db_activity_view9.2.sql and create_db_activity_view.sql
+### create_db_activity_view.sql

-Creating VIEWs for viewing running postgres processes with transactions in which the runtime is more than 100ms, and queries with runtime more than 500ms.
-Requires enabled track_activities in postgresql.conf for proper display the state of processes.
-This views allows to view only running processes, cutting idle processes. create_db_activity_view.sql is used in PostgreSQL version 9.1 and older, create_db_activity_view9.2.sql used since PostgreSQL 9.2.
+Creates more convinient VIEW around pg_stat_activity pg_catalog view.
+Shows all non idle queryies running more then 100ms (optionally 500ms - see a comment in view DDL).
+Requires track_activities=enabled in postgresql.conf to display processes states correctly.

+This view works with POstgreSQL version < 9.2, to use the view with 9.2 or higher please reffer create_db_activity_view9.2.sql

 Columns:

-* ts_age - transaction runtime
+* ts_age - time elapsed since transaction started

-* state - process state (active, idle, idle in transaction, idle in transaction (aborted), fastpath function call or disabled when track_activities off)
+* state - process state (active, idle, idle in transaction, idle in transaction (aborted), fastpath function call or disabled when track_activities setting is switched off)

-* query_age - current query runtime;
+* query_age - time elapsed since current query started

-* change_age - time elapsed since the last change of process state;
+* change_age - time elapsed since the last change of the process state

-* datname - database name in which process is connected;
+* datname - database the process is connected to

-* pid - postgres process id;
+* pid - process id

-* usename - database username which used in postgres process for running query;
+* usename - user name which runs the query

-* waiting - set in true if current process waiting other query (sometimes not good);
+* waiting - true is current process is waiting for another one (may not be correct)

-* client_addr - remote client ip address which connected to postgres;
+* client_addr - remote client ip address

-* client_port - remote client port number which is used in connection;
+* client_port - remote client port number

-* query - query text which is currently executed in process;
+* query - current query

+### create_db_activity_view9.2.sql

+Does the same for 9.2 and higher

 ### create_query_stat_cpu_time_view.sql
 Creating query_stat_cpu_time VIEW for viewing queries with runtime more or equal 0.02 seconds (IO time not accounting).
 Require enabled pg_stat_statements and optionally track_io_timings enabled in postgresql.conf.
 Columns description see below in create_query_stat_time_view.sql.